Anthony Brockholls: Pompton

 In June 1695, Colonel Anthony Brockholls and Captain Arent Schuyler were among several men from New York who purchased a tract of land, five thousand five hundred acres, which became Pompton, where he built a large estate.

 Family

+Anthony Brockholls's parents are unknown, but he is said to have been a member of the Catholic family of Brockholes of Claughton, Lancashire, England.

 On May 2, 1681, Brockholls was married to Susannah Maria Schrick (or Schrect or Shrik) in Albany.
 She was the daughter of Paulus Schrick.
 While most of their children died in childhood, they were the parents of: